kauailabs/nav6/trunk/readme.txt

 - This directory contains design files for a 3d-printed enclosure for the nav6 IMU.

+processing:

+- This directory contains utility applications developed in the Processing 2.0 language - including the nav6UI demonstration application.
+These apps are cross-platform and can be compiled by downloading the open source Processing 2.0 development environment.

 production:

 - This directory contains files need for production of the nav6 IMU.